10 Benefits of Us Citizenship You Have to Know

 Access to Social Services and Government Benefits

-One of the most valuable advantages of US citizenship is access to US's social security system and federal benefits.
+One of the most valuable advantages of US citizenship is access to the US's social security system and federal benefits.
 For example, citizens are entitled to medical care under Medicare and unemployment assistance if they lose their job.
 They can also access help for families with young children, social security benefits, SSI benefits, and protections for workers in terms of safety regulations, minimum wage requirements, and overtime eligibility.

 The Social Security Administration offers these benefits to green card holders through their permanent resident status.
 The benefit of university fees also falls into this category.
 But green card holders don't get the same full access to social security benefits as US citizens.

-No Deportation to your Country of Former citizenship or Nationality
+No Deportation to your Country of Former Citizenship or Nationality

 While deportation is commonly associated with undocumented immigrants, it can also happen to lawful permanent residents or green card holders.
 Like undocumented immigrants, green card holders can be deported if they commit certain crimes or fail to demonstrate their eligibility for permanent residency.
 However, citizenship can protect them from deportation and is an important tool for legal residents who wish to avoid being forcibly removed from the country.